oopsmonk/oopsmonk.github.io/_posts/2015-11-03-libcec-on-raspberry-pi.md

     sudo apt-get install python-dev swig -y

 ##Checkout and build libcec source code
-The current version is libcec-3.0.1, but I was got some problem on it during make.
+The current version is libcec-3.0.1, but I got an error as follows:

     make[2]: *** No rule to make target '1', needed by 'src/libcec/libcec.so.3.0.1'.
 Stop.

-Using libcec-3.0.0 instead of libcec-3.0.1 and it's work properly.
+Using libcec-3.0.0 instead of libcec-3.0.1, it's work properly.

     git clone https://github.com/Pulse-Eight/libcec.git
     cd libcec